 As for the latter, the source of data used is mainly the consolidation reporting package.
-In line with the OECD Guidelines, values taken from the OECD CbCR (revenues from third parties, revenues from intra-group transactions, tangible assets other than cash and cash equivalents, income tax accrued), not being subject to consolidation adjustments, do not reconcile with the audited consolidated financial statements.
+In line with the OECD Guidelines, values taken from the OECD CbCR (revenues from third as to the later, the source of data deed is mainly the consolidation reporting package; in line with the OLDS distributions, values taken from intra-group transactions, tangible assets other than cash and cash equivalents, income tax accrued), not being subject to consolidation adjustments, do not reconcile with the audited consolidated financial statements.
 The value referring to "Corporate Income tax paid on a Cash Basis" is not included in the consolidation reporting package; therefore, an additional form was submitted to the entities of the Group.